 Is a donation to a private school tax deductible?

-In short, no. However, there are ways to reduce private school fees while also paying less tax, easing the pressure.
-We’ve outlined some of them here, so that you can make the best decisions for your family.
+private schools in the UK – In short, no. However, there are ways to reduce private school fees while also paying less tax, easing the pressure.
+We’ve outlined some of them here so that you can make the best decisions for your family.

 Set up a family business

 If you decide to go down this route, the grandparents will need to set up a family business and name the children as shareholders.
 You can then fund private school fees by paying out dividends to the children, which will be entirely tax-free if it is within their tax allowance.
 If the children don’t have any additional income or earnings, they’ll be able to use their personal tax allowance, which stands at £12,570 per year for 2022/2023.